spenserblack/snippit/README.md

 Code snippets get stored in a directory called `.snippit` in your home directory.
-The actual code snippet filenames are slugified versions of the snippet name. `__definitions__.yml` is a reserved filename, as it is used to map snippet names to their filenames.
-You can either select a snippet by its name or by its slugified name.
+The actual code snippet filenames are slugified versions of the snippet name. `__definitions__.yml` is a reserved filename, as it is used to map snippet slugs (filenames) to their human-readable names.